Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-solve problems in kinematics by calculating velocity and acceleration;: solve problems involving central forces and model planetary motion, the motion of satellites and orbital transfer: 1,2,3apply Newton's Laws of Motion in a number of different contexts;: interpret a system's dynamics from the energy equation: 1,3model and solve problems involving vertical motion under gravity and projectiles, with or without air resistance;: consider the effect of variable mass via the "rocket equation: 1,2,3solve problems involving oscillations of springs with or without frictional damping and/or forcing, and be able to recognise the phenomenon of resonance:
+solve problems involving central forces and model planetary motion, the motion of satellites and orbital transfer: 1,2interpret a system's dynamics from the energy equation: 1,2consider the effect of variable mass via the "rocket equation: 2

 Description of Module Assessment